emsuru/charlie-01-data-collection/README.md

 # Immo Eliza - Real Estate Data Scraper

-Welcome to the Immo Eliza Real Estate Data Scraper project!
-This tool is designed to collect data on real estate properties across Belgium to aid in the development of a machine learning model for price prediction.
+This Scraper is designed to collect data on real estate properties across Belgium to aid in the development of a machine learning model for price prediction.

 ## Features